ksindi/implements/README.rst

 2. Inheriting from multiple classes can be problematic, especially when the superclasses have the same method name but different signatures.
 Implements will throw a descriptive error if that happens to ensure integrity of contracts.
+3. The implements decorators are evaluated at import time.
+Any errors will be raised then and not when the method is called.
-3. It's cleaner.
-Using decorators makes it clear we want to implement an interface and not inherit behavior.
+4. It's cleaner.
+Using decorators makes it clear we want share behavior.
-4. Do you really want to deal with Python MRO?
-5. There's a cache option that only checks the first time the class is instantiated.
-6. Code is very lightweight: you can just copy the file over.
+5. Codebase is tiny: you can just copy the file over.
+This repo exists more for test coverage.

 Usage
 -----

 After installing Implements you can use it like any other Python module.
-Here's a very simple example:
+Here's a simple example:

 .. code-block:: python